 Sum

-The sum method returns the sum of all items in the collection:
+The sum method calculates the total sum of all items in the collection.

 $sum = $collection->sum();